olateekay/Kubernetes-The-Deep-Dive/commands.md

  Create a taint on node01 with key of spray, value of mortein and effect of NoSchedule

  Run the command: kubectl taint nodes node01 spray=mortein:NoSchedule

+ number of daemon set in cluster in all namespace `kubectl get ds --all-namespaces`